SOC Compliance,SSAE 18,SOC 1,SOC 2 Type2 Services

 SOC 2 OR ISAE 3000

 A SOC 2 report provides assurance that the service organization has deployed an effective control system to mitigate operational and compliance risks of its system.
 It addresses the System and Organization Controls(SOC) using Trust Services Criteria (TSC) for service organizations to apply and report on controls that may affect users of their service.
-A SOC 2 report demonstrates an independent Service Auditor’s review of a service organization’s application of criteria related to one or more of the TSC, which are:
+A SOC 2 report demonstrates an independent Service Auditor’s review of a service organization’s application of applicable criteria related to one or more of the TSC, which are:

 Security or Common Criteria: The system is protected against unauthorized access (both physical and logical).